Social Icons

 Directed by Randal Kleiser

-Here Disney decided to throw out the single neighbor and settle for a ton of people.
+Here, Disney decided to throw out the single neighbor and go for a ton of people instead.

-They must have been like – lets get rid of a small family problem and make everything bigger.
-Other than Rick Moranis character making his last born son grow big from a child who was like 3 feet tall, to 7 feet then 14 and then 50 – Disney did likewise in their assumed steady growth in the movies depiction of happenings.
+They must have said, “Let’s get rid of a small family problem and make everything bigger.”
+Just like Rick Moranis’ character made his youngest son grow from a 3-foot-tall child to 7 feet, then 14 feet, and finally 50 feet, Disney did the same with the scale of the movie’s events.

-The first movie cost $18 million this one cost $40 million to produce and you can see where everything went to in this movie, the cast were more the special effects needed to cover all the places the child went to were more and then we had helicopters, news coverage, destruction of property and more cast.
-This movie was way too big for such a small tale.
-The bigger will be better idea was not cool on screen either because the movie was nowhere as good as the previous film.
+The first movie cost 18 million; this one cost 40 million to produce.
+And you can see where all that money went—more cast, more special effects to cover all the places the giant child went, helicopters, news coverage, property destruction, and more.
+This movie was way too big for such a small story.
+The “bigger is better” idea didn’t work on screen either, as the movie was nowhere near as good as the first.

-After the event of the first film we see the family two years after the day with mum and dad having a more stable relationship.
-The issue on the horizon is Dad and work.
-Wayne is having issues with one of the managers who seem to be interested in making the new item on the horizon making stuff big work without Wayne.
+After the events of the first film, we see the family two years later, with mom and dad having a more stable relationship.
+The new issue on the horizon is Wayne’s work.
+He’s having problems with one of the managers, who seems more interested in making the new “make stuff big” project work without Wayne’s involvement.

-They are running into some challenges at work and Wayne who now has a new baby in the picture a two-year-old Adam who seems to love breaking things as he explores his surroundings, wanted to know what was gong on.
+They’re running into challenges at work, and Wayne, who now has a new baby in the picture—two-year-old Adam, who loves breaking things as he explores his surroundings—wants to figure out what’s going on.

-Wayne breaks into his lab at work to see what the challenge was in the new make big ray that the company is so invested in.
-While testing the machine on Adam’s favorite stuffed animal, things didnt go as planned.
-Adam wanting his toy back crawled/walked to where the bunny was placed and as his father was absent mindlessly focusing on something else and Adam got hit by the ray.
+Wayne breaks into his lab at work to see what’s causing the issues with the new “make big” ray the company is so invested in.
+While testing the machine on Adam’s favorite stuffed animal, things don’t go as planned.
+Adam, wanting his toy back, crawls/walks to where the bunny was placed.
+As his father is absent-mindedly focused on something else, Adam gets hit by the ray.

-Things didn’t take effect until Adam found himself in front of anything emitting electromagnetic flux, which made him bigger than normal.
-Things got worse when they got home and have to deal with mum.
+Things don’t take effect until Adam finds himself in front of something emitting electromagnetic flux, which makes him grow bigger than normal.
+The situation gets worse when they get home and have to deal with mom.

-The movie was not a critical and commercial success like the first film, making over $70 million in the box office making Disney not risk the third movie in the franchise on a theatrical release, but instead a direct-to-video.
+The movie wasn’t a critical or commercial success like the first film, making just over $70 million at the box office.
+This made Disney decide not to risk releasing the third movie in theaters, opting instead for a direct-to-video release.

 Honey, I Shrunk the Kids (1989)